aws-samples/amazon-mq-workshop/labs/lab-9.md

 # Lab 9: Network of Brokers

 In order to provide massive scalability, Amazon MQ supports a feature known as Network of Brokers.
-In this configuration you can connect multiple single or dual instance brokers into a newtwork using a topology.
+In this configuration you can connect multiple single or dual instance brokers into a network using a topology.

 There are no predefined rules for connecting brokers, [there are a few topology patterns described in AWS documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/network-of-brokers.html#nob-topologies)..